What Are the Non-resident Taxes Rates for Profits and Income in the United States?

 One threshold concept that is important to understand is that in the area of U.S. tax law, not all income is treated equally.
 All income that is received from sources and endeavors in the United States connected to trade or business activity is considered Effectively Connected Income (ECI).
 Typically, individuals must be engaged in U.S. business or trade activities to be able to characterize and treat income as ECI.

 Effectively connected income can cover an array of business opportunities and ventures.
 The key distinction is whether the income is connected with a trade or business occurring in the United States.
-Examples of income typically associated with ECI includes:
+Examples of income typically associated with ECI include:

 - Individuals who are members of a partnership conducting business activities in the U.S.

 - Income when the individual is temporarily present in the United States as a nonimmigrant on an “F,” “J,” “M,” or “Q” visa.
-Any taxable portion of a U.S. based fellowship grant or scholarship while under these visas is typically considered ECI.
+Any taxable portion of a U.S.-based fellowship grant or scholarship while under these visas is typically considered ECI.

 - Income derived from ownership of a business that engages in the sales of products or services within the United States.